wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 This is because
 the wide-area data transfer rate is not 100 MB/sec, due to the high network latency.

-We saw this in the previous tab but can re-iterate it here.
+We saw this in the previous tab but can re-iterate.
 The application, when not using any local storage, reads/write a total  of
 $20 \times 50 + 2 \times 20 \times 100 + 1 = 5001$ MB of data.
 Since the
 application computes for 210 seconds, this means that it spends 299.69 - 210 = 89.69 seconds
 transferring the data.
-Thus, the data transfer rate is 5001/89.69 = 55.75  MB/sec, a far cry from the peak 100 MB/sec!
+Thus, the actual data transfer rate is 5001/89.69 = 55.75  MB/sec, a far cry from the peak 100 MB/sec!

 So if we re-compute our saving estimate above using this effective data transfer